 The Forth and Tay Offshore Cluster is one of two supply chain clusters in Scotland formed in light of the UK’s Offshore Wind Sector Deal between Government and the offshore wind industry.

 The cluster was established to support and advise companies on Scotland’s East coast about the many business opportunities from the growth of offshore wind.

 The cluster is a collaboration between Angus Council and other organisations, including:

-- Local Authorities across Tayside
+- East coast of Scotland’s Local Authorities

-- Key developers in the region
+- Energy developers in the region

 Learn more about the supply chain and the benefits for Angus businesses of being part of the Forth and Tay Offshore Cluster.